AMEERKOTTA/AMEERKOTTA/README.md

 - 🔭 I’m currently working on **Machine Learning, Data Science and Data Analysis.**

-- 👯 I’m looking to collaborate on **Algorithmic Trading**
+- 👯 I’m looking to collaborate on **Algorithmic Trading.**

-- 💬 Ask me about **Data Science, Machine Learning, and Algorithmic Trading**
+- 💬 Ask me about **Data Science, Machine Learning, Deep Learning and Algorithmic Trading.**

 - 📫 How to reach me **kottaameer@gmail.com**